 Golf - it's all in the swing and the mind

-Ben Seal explains how to prepare your annual golf training program and the benefits of including psychology training into the program.
+Ben Seal explains how to prepare your annual golf training program and the benefits of including psychology training in the program.

 The study of Psychology in the world of sport is a rapidly growing field of interest and involvement.
-Described by Williams and Straub, (1986, cited in Murphy, S. 1995) as "the youngest of the sports sciences", sports psychology has, until recent years, been overlooked by both players and coaches alike.
+Described by Williams and Straub (1986, cited in Murphy, S. 1995) as "the youngest of the sports sciences", sports psychology has, until recent years, been overlooked by both players and coaches alike.
 This Coaching Portfolio relates the theme of psychological coaching to the sport of golf.
-The mental concentration and cognitive ability required in golf make this an excellent sport to involve psychological training methods.
+Golf's mental concentration and cognitive ability make this an excellent sport to involve psychological training methods.

 Golf is classified as an individual, target sport requiring predominantly fine motor skills (i.e. smaller, precise muscular contractions).
 Although the golf swing is a self-paced executive programme, the game itself is an open one, vulnerable to environmental impacts.
 The average club level golfer is usually described in the 8 to 12 handicap brackets.
-This may include less experienced but improving performers who are looking to reduce their handicap and develop further as players, or more experienced participants who have peaked at this standard of play.
+This may include less experienced but improving performers looking to reduce their handicap and develop further as players or more experienced participants who have peaked at this standard of play.
 Club level golfers will be well into the associative stage of learning, where there is good knowledge of the activity and models of the swing.
 Performers can detect and correct errors in performance.
 However, the technique may be variable and potentially inconsistent.
 Some club level golfers will be heading towards the autonomous phase of learning, whereby movement has become automatic, and attention can be given to environmental aspects and strategic play.

 A club level golf season would begin in April and continue until October.
 This period of play would gradually increase in intensity, peaking around July and August, before reducing into September and October.
 Over the season, players will regularly practice physical elements of the game (e.g. swing fundamentals).
-During the closed season, very little physical practice will occur, and during both periods, very little or no psychological practice/coaching will take place.
+During the closed season, very little physical practice will occur, and during both periods, very little or no psychological practice/coaching will occue.